nicky-nym/nicky-nym.github.io/index.md

 * **Tax Increment Financing (TIF)**
   * special tax districts around targeted redevelopment areas, where future tax revenues are diverted to finance infrastructure improvements or development [^schneider]

+* **Urban Consolidation Center (UCC)**
+  * neighborhood-level freight hubs, place around the edge of a town, where trucks or large vehicles drop off packages to be loaded into small vehicles, like electric cargo bikes, for last-mile delivery